 Before handling a drive, ensure that you are discharged of static electricity.
 While handling a drive, avoid touching the connector.
-For more information about preventing electrostatic damage, refer to Electrostatic Discharge Information on page 53.

 Handle a drive carefully; do not drop it.

 Do not use excessive force when inserting a drive.

 Avoid exposing a hard drive to liquids, temperature extremes, or products that have magnetic fields such as monitors or speakers.